Lymphocytes Test featured image with lavender-top blood tube, CBC form highlighting lymphocytes, and visuals of viral infections and immunity.

 What Is the Lymphocytes Test?

-The Lymphocytes Test measures the number or percentage of lymphocytes present in your blood.
-Lymphocytes are one of the major types of white blood cells (WBCs) and play a central role in your immune system.
-They help fight viral infections, produce antibodies, destroy infected or cancerous cells, and build long-term immunity by remembering pathogens the body has encountered before.
+The Lymphocytes Test measures the number or percentage of lymphocytes present in the blood.
+Lymphocytes are a major group of white blood cells and are central to how the immune system recognizes, targets, and remembers infections.
+They are especially important for viral defense, antibody production, and long-term immune protection.

 Where Are Lymphocytes Produced?

-Lymphocytes are formed from stem cells in the bone marrow.
-After their initial development, they follow different maturation pathways depending on their type.
+Lymphocytes originate from stem cells in the bone marrow.
+After this initial stage, they follow different maturation pathways depending on their role in the immune system.

 B Lymphocytes (B Cells)